How do I introduce my students Heat?

 What are strong electrolytes give two examples?
 Strong acids, strong bases, and ionic salts that are not weak acids or bases are strong electrolytes.
 Salts much have high solubility in the solvent to act as strong electrolytes.
 HCl (hydrochloric acid), H2SO4 (sulfuric acid), NaOH (sodium hydroxide) and KOH (potassium hydroxide) are all strong electrolytes.
 Is […]

-What are examples of biological factors?
+What are 2 examples of an element?

 What evidence level is a cross sectional study?